 Garrett haggled with a few vendors and got us beautiful woven articrafts.
 The views of Cuzco from high above are breathtaking.
 There are mountains as far as the eye can see, the clouds create amazing shadow effects on the ground giving the place a magical touch.

 I painted my lips with freshly squeezed beetle blood, courtesy of Paulina.
-She showed us how the wool is painted with crops and modified with salt and lime juice…amazing.
-Garrett and I left very grateful for their stories and looked like ‘cholitos’ with our new alpaca sweaters…these came in handy as the temperature drops rapidly as the sun sets.
+She showed us how the wool is painted with crops and modified with salt and lime juice, amazing!
+Garrett and I left very grateful for their stories, and looked like ‘cholitos’ with our new alpaca sweaters which came in handy as the temperature drops rapidly when the sun sets.

-Traveling by road in Colombia meant seeing endless lines of mountains while playing a game with my dad…’name that constellation’.
-He would point to the sky, free from light pollution, and ask us to identify the shapes clearly evident in the milky way above us.
-My mountains, my stars, my South America…my home.
+Traveling by road in Colombia meant seeing endless lines of mountains while playing a ‘name that constellation’ game with my dad.
+He would point to the sky, free from light pollution, and ask us to identify the shapes clearly evident in the Milky Way above us.
+My mountains, my stars, my South America … my home.

 We are now on a slow moving train on our way to Aguas Calientes.
 It’s very dark and the only thing we can see is a river by pressing our face against the window.
 We enjoy yet another cup of coca mate and sigh at the thought of what tomorrow holds for us … Machu Picchu.